Government Museum, Chennai: History

 In August 1778, the governor of Madras granted 43 acres for an estate to a civil servant, who, subsequently in 1793, assigned the grounds to a committee of 24 which then regulated the public amusements in the city.
 In 1821, the committee sold the main house and central garden space to E. S. Moorat, an Armenian merchant who, in turn, sold it back to the government in 1830.
 The government first used the buildings and the grounds as the collector's "Cutcherry" and later for the "Central Museum."
 The museum was originally established in a building on College Road in Nungambakkam in the year 1851 and was shifted to the present site in 1854.

 Many additions to the original building were constructed between 1864 and 1890.
 The core of the old museum building includes the only surviving remnants of the Pantheon, identified from the broad steps leading into it when viewed from the north.
 Amongst the additions is the Connemara Public Library, built with stained glass windows, ornate woodwork and elaborate stucco decorations, formally opened in 1896 and named after its progenitor.
 The building was built by Namberumal Chetty and was designed by Henry Irwin, with the interiors resembling those of Bank of Madras (SBI).
 The design included a huge reading room with a wooden ceiling between two curved rows of stained glass, supported by ornate pillars and arches embellished with sculpted acanthus leaves.
 It was supplemented with teakwood furniture, marbled floor, and decorative windows.
 All of these were restored in 2004–2007.
-The building now houses the Old Collection (pre-1930), which is used for reference purpose only.
+The building now houses the Old Collection (pre-1930), which is used for reference purposes only.